 Some people have amazing experiences when they PCS.
-My first and only door-to-door move went exceptionally well.
-Our items all arrived and there was very minimal damage (it’s reasonable to expect a knick or scratch anytime you load and unload furniture).
-Because of personal preference we have since completed all the rest of our moves as DITY moves (Do IT Yourself).
+My first and only door-to-door military move went exceptionally well.
+Our items all arrived and there was very minimal damage.
+It’s reasonable to expect a knick or scratch anytime you load and unload furniture.
+Because of personal preference, we have since completed all the rest of our moves as DITY moves (Do IT Yourself).

 I believe that our experience was, unfortunately, the exception, not the rule.

 A simple search will lead you to horror story after horror story of damaged goods, drivers lying about weights, lost items, and heartbroken families.
 Control of the entire process is ceded when bad practices and unscrupulous companies come into the equation.

 Some PCS seasons the problems are worse than others.

 Sometimes geographical location can play into your negative experience with military moving.
 I’ve seen a lot from families coming into or out of the Louisiana and Jacksonville areas report significant damage and large amounts of missing items.

 Here is a small sample of what some families have reported post-move:

 “I’m missing all my utensils, measuring spoons, cups, cookie cutters, mixers, etc. All of our items were checked off as well.”

 “Moving company denied our claim on the dryer THEY broke in the move.
 The reason being that we can’t prove it worked before the move.”

 “We had the guy come look at all our damage today, and he made me feel like I broke the stuff myself.
 I mean he was so rude!”